artfulrobot/uk.artfulrobot.civicrm.importhelper/docs/usage.md

 ### "No matches"

-Either you want to add a new person into your database, or you need to help the extension find the right person manually.
-For the second case (sometimes you know something the database does not, like a change of name, or a different email address) you can select a contact using the Select Contact widget.
+Either you want to add a new person into your database, or you need to help the extension find the right person yourself.
+For the second case (sometimes you know something the database does not, like a change of name, or a different email address) you can select a contact using the *Select Contact* widget.

 Otherwise you can use the *Create Missing Contacts* button which will create new Individuals (no, you can't use this for Organisations) for all the rows that say